 Are potatoes healthy?
 Of course, they are!
-Since they are a vegetable, they’re loaded with vitamins and minerals, and there are many health benefits of potatoes.
-They’re also incredibly versatile and there are many ways to cook with them.
-I’ve included some of my favorite vegan recipes.
+Since they are a vegetable, they're loaded with vitamins (hello, Vitamin C!) minerals, and fiber, so there are many health benefits of potatoes.
+Not only are they very nutritious, they're also incredibly versatile and there are many ways to cook with them.
+I've included some of my favorite vegan recipes, too.

 A health coaching client once told me that she didn’t eat potatoes because Oprah said not to eat anything white.
 I’m going to have to disagree with Oprah on this one, because there are many health benefits of potatoes.
 These starchy vegetables are chock-full of vitamins, minerals, fiber, and phytonutrients.